 Dairy

-Fonterra merged its Australian and New Zealand businesses in 2024, creating Fonterra Oceania.
-Fonterra has eight Australian manufacturing sites in Victoria and Tasmania.
+Fonterra merged its Australian and New Zealand businesses in 2024, creating Fonterra Oceania, with eight Australian manufacturing sites in Victoria and Tasmania.
+In 2026 Fonterra sold its global consumer products business to Lactalis, which included Fonterra Oceania.

 Company Ownership